 Overview of the case

 On 16 January 2008, Peru filed an Application instituting proceedings against Chile concerning a dispute in relation to “the delimitation of the boundary between the maritime zones of the two States in the Pacific Ocean, beginning at a point on the coast called Concordia . . . the terminal point of the land boundary established pursuant to the Treaty . . . of 3 June 1929”, and also to the recognition in favour of Peru of a “maritime zone lying within 200 nautical miles of Peru’s coast, and thus appertaining to Peru, but which Chile considers to be part of the high seas”.
-In its Application, Peru claimed that “the maritime zones between Chile and Peru have never been delimited by agreement or otherwise” and that, accordingly, “the delimitation is to be determined by the Court in accordance with customary international law”.

 This overview is provided for information only and in no way involves the responsibility of the Court.